 What to serve with lemon chicken

 Whenever I cook meat or fish, I always need to serve it with a side dish.
 Without it, it feels incomplete.
-Side dishes don’t have to be complex or laborious.
+Side dishes don't have to be complex or laborious, especially for a busy weeknight dinner.
 Sometimes a simple salad will do.

-But my favorite side dish for most meat or fish dishes is simply sautèed or roasted veggies.
-My most used veggies as a side dish are:
+But my favorite side dishes for most meat or fish dishes are simply sautèed or roasted veggies.
+Some veggie side dishes that would work well with this Chicken Limone are:

 - Spinach, sautèed in olive oil with a couple of garlic cloves and seasoned with salt, pepper, and a tiny bit of nutmeg.